Table of Contents:

 So should a Minister of Religion wear a uniform?

-I am of the opinion that ‘frills’ and ‘frocks’ put the clergy into a irrelevant place and out of touch with the general Public.
+I believe that ‘frills’ and ‘frocks’ put the clergy into an irrelevant place and out of touch with the general Public.

 See the article about whether today’s church is still relevant to the 21st Century.